 Other Languages Spoken in Thailand

 Apart from different dialects, the people of Thailand also speak some other languages.
-Linguistic diversity in Thailand is because of neighboring countries’ influence and the migration of people that came to live in Thailand.
+Linguistic diversity in Thailand is because of neighboring countries’ influence and the migration of people who came to live in Thailand.

 They bring with them cultural and linguistic changes.
 As the border of Thailand is closer to Cambodia.
 Therefore, people living near the border speak Khmer which is the official language of Cambodia.